 Google Project Fi Phone Options

-At the moment (as of November 2018), Google Fi supports most Android phones.
-Their recommend phones are the Google Pixel (1 – 4 / Pixel 3a), LG ThinQ, Moto G6, certain Samsung phones, OnePlus, iPhone, and the Moto X4.
-These are venerable phones.
+At the moment (as of October 2020), Google Fi supports most Android phones.
+Their recommend phones are the Google Pixel (1 – 5 / Pixel 3a and Pixel 4a), LG ThinQ, Moto G6, Moto G Power, Moto G Stylus, certain Samsung phones, OnePlus, iPhone, and the Moto X4.
+These are all venerable phones with different price points and selling points.

-If you need a cheaper option, I am also impressed with the cheaper version of the Google Pixel 3 (Google’s previous flagship), the Pixel 3a.
-It is a bit slower, and has a plastic body (NOT waterproof), but also has an excellent camera, just like the 3’s.
+If you need a cheaper option, I am also impressed with the cheaper “a” versions of the Google Pixel phones (Google’s flagship): the Pixel 3a and Pixel 4a.
+These two phones are a bit slower than the “regular” versions of the phones (without the “a”), and have a plastic body which is NOT waterproof, but also has an excellent camera, just like the Pixel 3 and 4 do.

-The Moto X4 and Moto G7 are also well regarded and certainly have a lower price point than the Pixel phones.
+The Moto X4 and Moto G7, and the newer Moto G phones are also well regarded and certainly have a lower price point than the Pixel phones.
 Although having said that, you may want to look at the refurbished Pixel phones on Amazon.

 Along those same lines, you can purchase these phones from Google when you sign up for service, but you should double-check the price on Amazon just to make sure you can’t get a better deal — here are some links to refurbished older Pixel phones: Google Pixel, and Google Pixel 2.